 The applications will be reviewed by the Graduate Program Committee and an awardee chosen by majority vote of the committee.
 All faculty in the department of Physics will be invited to attend the committee meeting at which the candidates are discussed and will be able to provide input on the selection.
 Committee members who are advisors of applicants will recuse themselves from the voting.
 In the event that the committee cannot reach a decision the vote shall automatically go to the full faculty at the next scheduled faculty meeting.

 Note: Renewals for multiple years will be subject to a higher level of scrutiny in regards to the results of previous years of support.
+Please provide an additional 1 page statement of accomplishments made during the previous funded year.

 The fellowship covers the student stipend during the academic year.
 Tuition, travel costs, research supplies, etc. need to be covered by other resources.